 Children are not immune to conflict and it is important they learn how to resolve conflict successfully.
 Ideally, teaching how to handle conflict should start around preschool age, or earlier if possible.
 For children this young, rehearsing conflict resolution scenarios is too abstract for them to remember what to do.
-They need to learn conflict resolution techniques during real life situations so they can recognize when to apply them.
+They need to learn conflict resolution for preschoolers techniques during real life situations so they can recognize when to apply them.

 One of the most common disputes young children face is a toy both of them want.
 It could be a toy that belongs to one child or the whole family.
 Of course, we want our kids to grow up kind and generous, which leads us to encourage and possibly force our kids to share.
 What you may not realize is that this kindness and generosity can only come from a place of security.